ABDFMSM/AzureGPTwithBingSeach/README.md

 # AzureGPTwithBingSeach

-**This readme need to be updated to reflect the updates done in the Bing.py file**
+**This updated repo now uses an AOAI completion model as well to extract keywords from the query for the bing search and to summarize the webpage content.**

 In this repo I will be using Azure OpenAI and Bing Search to somehow let Azure GPT get their information from the internet.